sz-hunor/cucm_soap/README.md

 interface, modify the script

 -   user
-    -   A user on the CUCM with administrator rights and which is AXL enabled
+    -   A user on the CUCM with **Standard AXL API Access** role assigned to it

 -   pass
     -   The password of the user